SHUBH11102001/Statistical-Analysis-and-Forecasting-of-Solar-Energy-Intra-State-/README.md

 ## Conclusion
 This project provides a robust framework for understanding and forecasting solar energy generation using a combination of traditional statistical models and advanced deep learning techniques.
 The insights gained from the time series analysis and the accurate forecasts can be leveraged for optimizing intra-state solar energy generation strategies.
 Future work could explore real-time integration of weather data for dynamic forecasting and experiment with hybrid models to enhance predictive performance.

+## Contact
+Created by `Shubh Nema`.
+Feel free to contact me at shubhnema617@gmail.com for any questions or feedback.